 Nursing bachelor’s career options include many different roles and various locations from hospitals to travel nursing.
 Nursing is a field that has long attracted people who want to be part of the healthcare industry.
 Nurses are medical professionals who assist with all areas of patient care.

-Graduates who have earned a Bachelor’s in Nursing Degree face a job market that is happy to welcome them and willing to pay really well for their services.
+Graduates who have earned a Bachelor of Science in Nursing (BSN) degree face a job market that is happy to welcome them and willing to pay really well for their services.
 There are many possibilities that offer not only a chance to put their skills to the test but a real chance to make a career at the same time.
 From working in a hospital to assisting with medical research, new nurses have their pick of possible avenues for their talents.

 New technology means, among many things, new fields to research.
 Forensic nursing falls into this category, and could always use more nursing researchers.
 Research nursing makes sense for new graduates who are keen to be part of the world of modern medical advancement.

 Teaching Nursing Education

 The nursing profession needs people who can teach new nurses.
 Nursing instructors are in great demand.
 Nursing faculty take charge of conveying knowledge to applicants to the field.
 They help them learn basic skills and then make sure that their students can apply those skills under real-world conditions.

 Some positions require applicants to have a master’s degree or higher.
 Others accept instructors who have a bachelor’s degree in nursing.
 The position of nursing instructor often means working with those with a passion for the profession and the determination to make this field their own.

 This is a profession that allows people to practice part-time.
 As such, it can be a good choice for nurses who want to balance a career in nursing with other aims in life such as starting a family.